paralevel/safari-always-right-tab/README.md

 <sup>_System Requirements: macOS Tahoe 26_</sup>
 <br>
 <br>
-Position new tabs to the immediate right of the current tab in Safari on macOS
+Position new tabs to the immediate right of the current tab in Safari on macOS.
 <br>
 <br>
 ***For tabs opened with URLs***